iLert/docs/integrations/grafana/grafana-integration-v-9.x.md

 Are you using Grafana 8.x or lower?
 Please refer to our [Grafana Integration](grafana-integration.md) guide.
 {% endhint %}

-## In iLert: Create Grafana alert source
+## In ilert: Create Grafana alert source

 1. Go to **Alert sources** and click on the **Create new alert source** button
 2. Set a name for your Grafana alert source and select an escalation policy